Admissions

 We welcome you to schedule a tour of our 11-acre campus.
 This is an excellent opportunity to meet our esteemed faculty and staff, observe our students in their daily activities, and explore our facilities.

-Highlights of the tour include the classrooms, playhouse theatre, Friedrich Pavilion, and the Coach C Gym
+Highlights of the tour include the classrooms, blackbox theatre, Friedrich Pavilion, and the Coach C Gym

 ![]() |